 SUMMARY

-You love your work — and you may also be addicted to it.
+You love your work.
+And you may also be addicted to it.
 Those aren’t mutually exclusive.
 This piece is for driven women who feel consumed by work and are ready to ask an honest question: is your work ethic a genuine expression of who you are, or is it a way to avoid yourself?
 We’ll look at the clinical reality of workaholism, the nervous system cost, and what reclaiming your life actually looks like without surrendering the ambition you’ve earned.

 10 PM on a Tuesday